nyu-cso-005-fa19/hw03-sol/README.md

    c.
 Add the resulting tree back to `T`.

-The final tree remaining in `T` is the code tree you want to return.
+The final tree remaining in `T` is the desired code tree.

 Note that the operations we perform on the set `T` (adding elements, removing elements with minimal weight) correspond to those supported by